 To download our Supplementary Form for In Year Admissions please click here.

 There is also an appeals process, should applications be unsuccessful.
+The timetable for this process is as follows:

 To find out about school admissions and appeals in the borough of Lambeth, please click here.